farimarwat/ANR-Spy/README.md

 **Note:** If the method is not running on main thread then there will be no report generated

 ## Change Log
+**version 1.3**
+1. Get details of methods which is related to main app package that causes anrs via "onAnrDetected" extra paramater
+2. A bug fixed (classnotfoundexception)

 **version 1.2 (beta)**
 1. Annotation added to trace a specific method for ANR
 2. Store annotated methods report in firebase analytics